rupesh25358a/astro/README.md

 # Links
 [https://github.com/weareblahs/astro/raw/main/astro_links.txt](https://github.com/weareblahs/astro/raw/main/astro_links.txt)

-If you figured out how to get the License URL for Astro GO, Submit an Issue with the tag "Found License Server URL".
+If you figured out how to get the License URL for Astro GO, Submit an Issue with the tag "Found License Server URL" with the instructions.